Suggestions for the best gift for 2 almost 3 years old with autism

 Suggestions_for_the_best_gift_for_2_almost_3_years_old

-Some Hand Picked Recommendations I picked on facebook for gifts for two almost 3 years old with autism.
+Some Hand-Picked Recommendations I picked on Facebook for gifts for two almost 3-year-olds with autism.

-• We got some fruits and vegetable sets from Melissa and Doug and some other puzzles with animals for sensory and also a mic from Dollar Tree and he began to vocalize along with Thomas the Tank Engine and STEM Tank Engine.
+• We got some fruit and vegetable sets from Melissa and Doug.
+We also got some puzzles with animals for sensory.
+Additionally, we purchased a mic from Dollar Tree.
+He began to vocalize along with Thomas the Tank Engine and STEM Tank Engine.

-• It really depends on his or her preferences and abilities.
-If your child receives services, such as behavior therapy, occupational therapy, physical therapy, or speech therapy; they will usually have good ideas on what to get that can combine fun, preferences, abilities, and ways to increase skills.
+• It depends on his or her preferences and abilities.
+If your child receives services, such as behavior therapy, occupational therapy, physical therapy, or speech therapy, these providers usually have good ideas.
+They can help you find options that combine fun, preferences, abilities, and ways to increase skills.

 alphabets and numberbots

-• My son at time was 2 LOVED to spell, do his shapes A-Z, 1-100, and anything rainbow like the bag full of plastic balls of different color and the stacking toy big to small.
-Those were his favorite things to do all day and he is now extremely smart from playing with learning toys
+• My son, at the time, was 2.
+He LOVED to spell and do his shapes A and 1-100.
+He also enjoyed anything rainbow.
+He liked the bag full of plastic balls of different colors.
+He also enjoyed the stacking toys from big to small.
+Those were his favorite things to do all day, and he is now extremely smart from playing with learning toys

 • I’m making my daughter a Toy Story weighted blanket.